pct-code/py-hplc/docs/index.rst

 Welcome to the documentation for py-hplc!
 =============================================

-This package encapsulates a serial connection with the commands available on SSI-Teledyne Next Generation HPLC pumps.
+This package wraps a serial connection with a thin Python interface to the commands available on SSI-Teledyne Next Generation HPLC pumps.

 .. toctree::
    :caption: Contents